oracle-livelabs/database/datapump-xtts-migration/00-introduction/introduction.md

 ## About this Workshop

-In this lab, you will migrate a non-CDB database on Oracle Database 19c directly into a PDB on Oracle Database 23ai.
-You will use a combination of transportable tablespaces, full transportable export/import, and RMAN backups.
-For this purpose, Oracle delivers the M5 script; it makes such migrations easier by automating the steps.
+In this lab, you will migrate a non-CDB database on Oracle Database 19c  directly into a PDB on Oracle Database 23ai using a combination of transportable tablespaces, full transportable export/import, and RMAN backups.
+For this purpose, Oracle delivers the M5 script, which automates the steps and makes such migrations easier.
 You will use the M5 script for the migration.

-Typically, the procedure is used for cross-platform migrations from big endian platforms, like AIX and SPARC/Solaris, to little endian platforms, like the Exadata Database Machine.
+Typically, the procedure is used for cross-platform migrations from big-endian platforms, like AIX and SPARC/Solaris, to little-endian platforms, like the Exadata Database Machine.
 It requires that the source and target databases are on Oracle Database 19c (Release Update 18) or later and uses the [Data Pump Bundle Patch](https://support.oracle.com/epmos/faces/DocumentDisplay?id=2819284.1).

-For simplicity, this lab teaches you to migrate a database from Linux to Linux, but the script and procedures are identical to a cross-platform migration.
+For simplicity, this lab teaches you to migrate a database from Linux to Linux, but the script and procedures are identical to those of a cross-platform migration.

 Estimated Workshop Time: 60 minutes